MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 * Before drawing, the MicroUI clip is checked (the MicroUI drawing can be outside the clip and/or the image itself).
 * After drawing, the implementation updates the Graphics Engine dirty area by calling ``gc.setDrawingLimits()``.

-.. note:: More details are available in LLUIPainter, UIDrawing, LLUIDisplay and LLUIDisplayImpl classes.
+.. note:: More details are available in LLUIPainter, UIDrawing, LLUIDisplay, and LLUIDisplayImpl classes.

 New Drawings
 ============

-The Front Panel framework allows to add custom drawing algorithms.
+The Front Panel framework allows the addition of custom drawing algorithms.
 This chapter describes how to implement the method ``drawSomething()``.

-.. note:: To add a custom drawing algorithm, it is strongly recommanded to follow the same rules than the MicroUI drawings: a class that synchronizes the drawings with the Graphics Engine and another class that just performs the drawing itself (like :ref:`section_ui_simulation_customdrawing`).
+.. note:: To add a custom drawing algorithm, it is strongly recommended to follow the same rules as the MicroUI drawings: a class that synchronizes the drawings with the Graphics Engine and another class that performs the drawing itself (like :ref:`section_ui_simulation_customdrawing`).

 1. In the MicroEJ application, write the new native: